Are you looking for family game games that are inexpensive, fun and will have your family wanting to play again and again?

 Steve & Annette altered the Boggle rules so their youngest children could participate in-game night.
 They allowed kids who were just learning to write to simply write down the letters they saw and earn points.

 The next level up was writing down all of the two-letter words they saw.
 The real rules require a minimum of 3 letter words.
 Their goal was to include all of the kids in the game, and altering the rules helped.
-Again this is one of the great family games.
+Again this is one of the great family games but only for small groups.

 There is no limit to the number of people who play.
 Just keep in mind that the more folks you include, the more everyone’s words get canceled out.
 So 4 – 8 players is best.